DesertFoxee/TextureManager/README.md

 ## Introduction :

-This is a management support class, making it easier and more effective to textures.</br>
+This is a management support class, making it easier and more effective to textures.

-Advantages:</br>
+###### Advantages:
--Manage by name (string)
+- Manage by name (string)
--Simple creation manipulation
+- Simple creation manipulation
--Collision support (normal , cricle , pixel perfect)
+- Collision support (normal , cricle , pixel perfect)

 PS: These are just my subjective opinions in the process of capturing and handling events with SFML
 ## Version :
 - V1.0
 ## Content:

+Advantages:</br>
+- Manage by name (string)
+- Simple creation manipulation
+- Collision support (normal , cricle , pixel perfect)

 ## Update :